oxfamamerica/oxfama.transmogrifier/README.rst

         description
         file
         image

+The ``[filewriter]`` section controls the writing of binary file data to the filesystem.
+The ``path`` variable (which defaults to the ``local_destination`` value set above) determines the root filesystem path on the server to which all files will be written.
+This folder must exist and be writable by the user running Plone.
+No default location will be set if this value is omitted.
+The ``context`` variable determines how the files will be exported.
+Leave this set to ``directory`` to have all files written to the filesystem.

 The ``[writer]`` section controls the writing of csv files to the filesystem.
 There are no settings currently available for this section.